ResearchProspective Research Students

 Doctor of Philosophy (PhD)

 A PhD is normally in the region of 80,000 words and no more than 100,000 words, and is usually completed within three years full-time or six years part-time.

 In both cases you will be examined through your thesis and by viva voce examination.
-All students who have not already completed a relevant Masters degree, or other appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
+All students who have not already completed appropriate postgraduate research methods training, are required to complete a suitable research methodology course early in their registration as part of their programme of study.
 This will provide you with a firm grounding for your research project.

-These programmes offered are awarded by the University of Surrey.
+These programmes offered are currently awarded by the University of Surrey.

-You should have a good first degree and/or Masters, and academic interest that closely coincides with the academic expertise of a member of staff.
-If you are an international student* (not from the UK or the EU), there are other eligibility requirements.
+You should have a Masters and academic interest that closely coincides with the academic expertise of a member of staff.
+If you are an international student (not from the UK or the EU), there are other eligibility requirements.